 Advanced Call Routing Software Takes Customer Support to A Next Level

 Call routing engines are rapidly being optimized with added features to deliver enhanced customer support.
 One of the prime examples of an advanced solution is 8x8’s patented presence detection circuit that can be coupled with IPBX server to receive activity data of agents from their VoIP-enabled devices along with the status of pending calls in the IPBX server.
 The call routing mechanism based on this data routes the pending incoming calls based on the priority and provides an opportunity to manage unreturned calls effectively.

 Call routing plays an essential role in today’s customer support system.
 It not only helps customers in getting their answers quickly but also provides an opportunity for businesses to utilize the workforce effectively.
 From offering 24/7 customer support and reducing call handling times and first-response calls, call routing or ACD makes a critical component of a modern call center system.
 The entire productivity of a customer support system rests on how well the call center is able to route calls.

 Businesses rely on their technology to empower them to be as productive as possible.
 With 8x8's world-class technology you get everything your business needs in one place.
-Call 1-866-879-8647 or fill out our online form to request a no-obligation quote from an 8x8 product specialist.
+Call 1-855-301-5490 or fill out the form below to request a no-obligation quote from an 8x8 product specialist.